LADY IN THE PEW

 He watched her go, the folded scrap sweating in his palm, before tucking it into the console and starting the engine.

 He looked into the rearview one last time.
-Here was no lady in black and the only kiss he’d hoped to feel was from Lori.
+There was no lady in black and the only kiss he’d hoped to feel was from Lori.

 The blinds were pulled halfway shut, slanted crooked so the sun sliced in at odd angles, thin gold bars floating in the suspended dust.
 They looked almost solid—like he could run a finger through them and leave a trail.
-He hung his coat on the hook by the door, loosened the tie he never wanted to wear again, and padded into the bathroom.
+He hung his coat on the hook by the door and padded into the bathroom.

 The light came on with a harsh flicker.